Frequently Asked Questions

 What is the difference between the Notices and the Labels?

-The Labels are an intervention for Indigenous communities and local organizations to clarify their rights and express more precisely the nature of their relationship to collection or data.
+The Labels are a tool for Indigenous communities and local organizations to clarify their rights and express more precisely the nature of their relationship to collection or data.

 The Notices were developed for researchers and institutions to identify Indigenous rights and interests.
 The Notices are not customizable.